How to Hunt Deer in 6 Kinds of Snow

 How to Hunt Deer in Deep Snow

 When accumulations surpass 10 inches, bucks will typically bed down in dense conifers close to food or move to sunny, south-facing slopes.
 In some northern states, they’ll travel to yarding areas in softwood swamps.
 Still-hunt all these spots, using snowshoes if necessary.
 Glass ahead to try to pick out bucks bedded beneath evergreens.
+At a certain point when snow gets very deep, you may be faced with an ethical decision of whether to hunt at all.
+When deer are all but trapped in a very discreet yarding area by feet of snow, you may well decide that it’s best to leave them alone.

-Also, the same trick above that works in crusty snow can work just as well when the snow is deep.
+On the other hand, if they are still moving from bedding areas to feeding areas, the same trick above that works in crusty snow can work just as well when the snow is deep.
 Make a path where it’s easier for deer to travel, and they will follow.

 How to Hunt Deer in Blowing Snow